credfeto/action-yaml-format/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Note that you can just click these after submission and it will remember the tick for you -->

 - [ ] There are no Resharper\static code analysis errors anywhere in the solution.
-- [ ] I have run a code clean-up on any files I have modified to make sure they are in the correct format.
+- [ ] I have ONLY run a code clean-up on any files I have modified to make sure they are in the correct format and no others.
 - [ ] I have added tests to cover my changes.
 - [ ] I have run the code and quickly verified it all works to my satisfaction.
 - [ ] All new/modified code has sufficient logging to be able to diagnose what is wrong.